spencerolson/weather/README.md

    3PM      6PM      9PM      12AM     3AM

    77° | scattered clouds | 37% humidity

+   :ok
    ```

-6. Issue a [pull request](https://github.com/spencerolson/weather/pulls) to have your custom report added to the repo so others can use it! :D (please don't include the changes you made to `config/config.exs` in your PR)
+6. If you're feeling generous, issue a [pull request](https://github.com/spencerolson/weather/pulls) to have your custom report added to the repo so others can use it! :D Please place the report in `lib/weather/report/custom/`.
+See `lib/weather/report/custom/full_moon.ex` for an example.

 ## Examples